The Bankrate promise

 How do I get my student loans out of default?

 In addition to knowing what student loan default is,it’s important to know how to turn the situation around.
-If you’ve already defaulted on your student loans, there are ways to get them back in good standing.
+If you’ve already defaulted on your student loans, there are ways to get back in good standing.

 Federal student loans

 With federal loan rehabilitation, you start by contacting your loan servicer.
 When you rehabilitate a federal Direct Loan or FFEL loan, you must:

 - Make nine affordable monthly payments (as determined by your loan holder) within 20 days of the due date and agree to these terms in writing.

 - Make all nine of the agreed-upon payments during a period of 10 consecutive months.

 The monthly payment you make under loan rehabilitation typically equals 15 percent of your monthly discretionary income.
 According to the U.S. Department of Education, discretionary income is “the amount of your adjusted gross income (from your most recent federal income tax return) that exceeds 150 percent of the poverty guideline amount for your state and family size.”

 Because of the way loan rehabilitation payments are determined, your loan amount during the rehabilitation process could be as low as $5 per month.